Time sync for Linux VMs in Azure

 Virtual machine interactions with the host can also affect the clock.
 During memory preserving maintenance, VMs are paused for up to 30 seconds.
 For example, before maintenance begins the VM clock shows 10:00:00 AM and lasts 28 seconds.
 After the VM resumes, the clock on the VM would still show 10:00:00 AM, which would be 28 seconds off.
 To correct for this, the VMICTimeSync service monitors what is happening on the host and updates the time-of-day clock in Linux VMs to compensate.

 Without time synchronization working, the clock on the VM would accumulate errors.
 When there's only one VM, the effect might not be significant unless the workload requires highly accurate timekeeping.
-But in most cases, we've multiple, interconnected VMs that use time to track transactions and the time needs to be consistent throughout the entire deployment.
+But in most cases, we have multiple, interconnected VMs that use time to track transactions and the time needs to be consistent throughout the entire deployment.
 When time between VMs is different, you could see the following effects:

 • Authentication will fail.
 Security protocols like Kerberos or certificate-dependent technology rely on time being consistent across the systems.